tidesdb/tidesdb/doc/02-concepts/transactions.md

 A transaction's snapshot lasts as long as the transaction.
 When a point in time is wanted for longer — a consistent export, a comparison against a known-good state — name it instead:
-`tidesdb_snapshot_create` captures the current sequence, and a transaction opened against that snapshot reads as of it, point reads and scans alike.
+`tidesdb_snapshot_create` captures the watermark — the newest point below which every commit is decided and published — and a transaction opened against that snapshot reads as of it, point reads and scans alike.

 A snapshot holds the reclamation floor for as long as it lives, which is what keeps the versions it names readable, and is also what it costs.
 Treat one exactly as you would a long-running